MachineLearningForAll/MachineLearningForAll.github.io/services.md

 ### 1. **Course Design and Delivery**
 I specialize in creating and delivering high-quality courses in the areas of:
-- **Machine Learning**: Including foundational courses like [Machine Learning: Basic Principles](https://github.com/alexjungaalto) and advanced topics such as Deep Learning and Federated Learning.
+- **Machine Learning**: Including foundational courses and advanced topics such as [Federated Learning](https://github.com/alexjungaalto/FederatedLearning).
 - **Artificial Intelligence**: Covering modern AI methodologies and practical applications.
 - **Optimization and Data Science**: With a focus on real-world applications for large-scale datasets.

 ### 2. **Custom Workshops and Seminars**
-- **Executive Education**: Led tailored programs like "Diploma in Artificial Intelligence" and "Aalto-SUTD Modular Master in Technology and Management."
+- **Executive Education**: Led tailored programs like "Diploma in Artificial Intelligence" for [Aalto Executive Education](https://www.aaltoee.fi/)
 - **International Bootcamps**: Facilitated intensive learning experiences such as the "Machine Learning and Artificial Intelligence Workshop" at Salo IoT campus.
-- **Summer Schools**: Designed and taught innovative programs like "Human-Centered Machine Learning."
+- **Summer Schools**: Designed and taught innovative programs like "Human-Centered Machine Learning" offered within the European university alliance [Unite!](/assets/HCLSS.pdf)

 ### 3. **Thesis Supervision**
 With extensive experience supervising over 100 Master’s theses, I provide guidance on topics such as: